-Given that a settlement agreement was reached before this proceeding was fully adjudicated and several legal and factual issues remain in dispute, the Commission evaluates the reasonableness of the Settling Parties' proposed
+Given that a settlement agreement was reached before this proceeding was fully adjudicated and several legal and factual issues remain in dispute, the Commission evaluates the reasonableness of the Settling Parties' proposed outcome based on the record to date and in light of the potential range of

-&lt;sup>19 Consistent with past Commission decisions, this decision uses the term "fines" to refer to monies imposed under Pub.
+19 Consistent with past Commission decisions, this decision uses the term "fines" to refer to monies imposed under Pub.
 Util.
 Code § 2107 and paid to the General Fund and the term "penalties" to refer to the combination of fines, disallowances, and remedies.
 (See D.15-04-024 at 27.)